glide-browser/glide/src/glide/docs/index.md

 # Glide

-Glide is a fork of Firefox focused on deep customizability, keyboard navigation and bringing the best parts of Vim to the browser.
-See the [quickstart](./quickstart.md) for more information.
+Glide is Firefox with Vim.
+[Navigate](./hints.md) the web with your keyboard, [customize](./config.md) everything with TypeScript, and browse without reaching for your mouse.

 ## Download